 We know Jesus wept.
 There is life’s persistent oh no. But this Luke 10 text suggests that the disciples laughed, and make no mistake, Jesus surely laughed too.
 And so we should laugh.
 In fact, if Jesus saw Satan fall like lightning, I might venture that I saw COVID fade like winter.
 It’s a promise to hold onto in a time of languishing.
 Joy is a deep well that taps into the ground water of God’s goodness.
 Don’t let COVID steal your joy.
 Spread some joy around you today, in a non-annoying way.

 To end: sometimes music and dance can help move us towards a lighter mood.
-This is not a deep video, but its joy-full and draws on a vast and varied crew of dancers.
+This is not a deep video, but it is joy-full and draws on a vast and varied crew of dancers.
 Note the church choir that appears multiple times in the video; yes, church can be a place to be happy, too.
 Jesus would approve, given the appropriate season…